The following Trusts and Inheritance Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 A&M trusts enjoyed privileged inheritance tax treatment between 1975 and 2006, and became a popular way of making provision for children and young adults.
 Funds could be settled by a parent, grandparent or any other settlor wishing to benefit a young person.
 This privileged treatment was curtailed as part of the widespread changes to the taxation of trusts introduced by Finance Act 2006.
 See the March 2006 changes to trust taxation guidance note.

-This guidance note looks at the taxation of A&M trusts,
+This guidance note looks at the

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.